nikandlv/mui-prompt/README.md

 };
 ```

-#### Note: nested should be applied only on the parents and not the last nested item
+> Note: `nested` should be only applied on the parents and not the last nested item